 In 2022, there are plenty of spaces where the radical concept of femme-forward leadership is a norm.

 At Spotify, Whitney-Gayle Benta, the Global Head of Artist and Talent Relations, is an uncompromised leader that balances motherhood while she conducts meetings about creator experience amplification or expanding an artist’s brand.

 And even with all of this, programs like the now-defunct WEEN Academy (Women in Entertainment Empowerment Network) are needed to help shape young women in the industry.
 The level of impact left by their founders Kristi Henderson, Lauren Lake, Sabrina Thompson Mitchell, and Valeisha Butterfield Jones (a woman that took her work from the Hip Hop Summit Network and parlayed it all the way to the top seat at the Recording Industry).

 Spelman College understands the impact that mentorship and is hosting its third Entertainment Summit this month.
 The goal is to open the doors for the next generation of leaders in corporate Hip Hop and push them to define the culture for themselves, without rejecting who they are as women.

 On Wednesday, Mar.
-16, the Universal Hip Hop Museum hosted, “What’s Good, Madame President ?!?: Smashing the Patriarchy in Hip Hop’s Presidential Suite.
-The panel featured Nana Carmen Ashhurst, the first female President of Def Jam Records and the Chair of the Universal Hip Hop Museum, and Monica Lynch, the first female President of Tommy Boy Records.
-This program was co-sponsored by the Universal Hip Hop Museum, Fresh Bold and So Def, and the Hip-Hop Education Center.
+16, The Hip Hop Museum hosted, “What’s Good, Madame President ?!?: Smashing the Patriarchy in Hip Hop’s Presidential Suite.
+The panel featured Nana Carmen Ashhurst, the first female President of Def Jam Records and the Chair of The Hip Hop Museum, and Monica Lynch, the first female President of Tommy Boy Records.
+This program was co-sponsored by The Hip Hop Museum, Fresh Bold and So Def, and the Hip-Hop Education Center.